 Two Good Co. is a social enterprise that focuses on providing employment opportunities to vulnerable women.
 The organisation oversees two separate businesses – Good Food, working in catering and events and Good Things, a toiletries and lifestyle business.

 We spoke with Two Good’s General Manager, Kyle Westgarth, about the ups and downs they’ve faced over the last two years and how they navigated the challenges.
-Plus, Kyle also gives us some insight into their relationship with Accounting For Good.
+Plus, Kyle also gives us some insight into their relationship with True Accounting.

 From soup kitchen to major social enterprise